About Us

 Our work is not ‘therapy’, but it is inherently therapeutic, lifting spirits, reducing loneliness and bringing a little joy at a difficult time in a person’s life.

-Waterford Healing Arts is core funded by the Arts Council and supported by the HSE.
-The organisation is based at the Centre for Arts + Health, University Hospital Waterford.
+Waterford Healing Arts is part of Réalta, the National Body for Arts + Health in Ireland, which is core funded by the Arts Council and supported by the HSE, and is based at the Centre for Arts + Health, University Hospital Waterford.